Organ Donation

 Bhagavad Gita, chapter 2:22

-As a person puts on new garments giving up the old ones, the soul similarly accepts new material bodies giving up the old and useless ones.
+Just like a person puts on new cloths giving up the old ones, similarly the soul accepts new material bodies giving up the old and useless ones.

 So above belief states that old material body is given up and is considered useless, but actually these are not useless but priceless.